 Compressed Flash Fiction

 A floating dock stretched into the lake.
-Holding his red rod and bait bucket, Andy stepped past the guard rail.
+Holding a red rod and a fish bucket, Andy stepped past the guardrail.
 Now he was on the water.

 Andy looked back and asked, “You got this, Tom?
 The water’s calm.”

 “Oh, shut up and give me some room.
-I can’t get through with you standing there.”
+I can’t get through with you standing there, gumming up the works.”

 Andy continued along the dock until he reached the chairs.
-He set the fish bucket, with its ice in the bottom, between them and moved around to sit in the left chair.
-He waited for Tom.
-Andy heard Tom’s raspy breath as he set the tackle box on top of the fish bucket.
-Tom flopped down in his chair.
+The fish bucket had ice in the bottom.
+He set it between the chairs and moved around to sit in the left one.
+He waited for Tom, whose breath was raspy as he set the tackle box on top of the fish bucket.
+Tom came around and flopped down into his chair.

-Andy slowly fixed hook, weight, bait, and bob to his line.
+Andy slowly fixed a hook, weight, bait, and bob onto his line.
 Tom was slower.

 “Arthritis?” asked Andy.